WebberZone/knowledgebase/readme.txt

 * Modified: Custom post type slug changed to `knowledgebase` from `wzkb`
 * Modified: Custom post type archives and category archives changed to `kb-articles`.
 Tag archives changed to `kb-tags`
 * Modified: Duplicate code cleanup
+* Fixed: If term has no children terms, then directly display the articles under it

 = 1.0.0 - 17 May 2015 =
 * Initial release